-- 1. Latin for Wakefield student only.
-German, and Japanese are only offered at the Career Center.
-Students may travel to the Career Center to take these courses and return to their neighborhood high school for the remaining courses. - 2.
-At the middle schools, Chinese is taught by an APS teacher.
-Excepting Washington Liberty High School, Chinese at the high schools is only offered through an online provider with the assistance of a native Chinese-speaking assistant. - 3.
-An AP or IB exam is not available in American Sign Language. - 4.
-An AP exam is not available for Arabic. - 5.
-IB Arabic and Chinese are available at Washington Liberty High School - 6.
-An AP course is not offered in either German or Japanese. - APS students who demonstrate strong proficiency in one or more foreign languages may earn up to 4 credits (Level 1-4) by participating successfully in the Credit by Exam.
+1. German, and Japanese are only offered at the high school level.

+2. Excepting Washington Liberty High School, Chinese at the high schools is only offered through an online provider with the assistance of a native Chinese-speaking assistant.

+3. An AP or IB exam is not available in American Sign Language or Arabic.

+4. IB level languages are only available at Washington Liberty High School

+5. An AP course is not offered in either German or Japanese.

+6. APS students who demonstrate strong proficiency in one or more foreign languages may earn up to 4 credits (Level 1-4) by participating successfully in the Credit by Exam.
 Please see www.apsva.us/worldlanguages for more information.
 Duplicate credits not allowed.